-In our region (Zuid-Kennemerland) the most common is the Amsterdam bidding system.
+In our region (Zuid-Kennemerland), the Amsterdam bidding system is most common.
 Before the crisis, this was mostly the Haarlem bidding system.
-We explain how it works with an example:
+We explain the operation of this Haarlem bidding system by means of an example:

-You are going to view a home and you absolutely love it.
-The selling broker will tell you that there is already a bid.
-The party that has placed this bid has a number 1 position.
+You go to view a property and think it’s totally awesome.
+You are told by the selling broker that there is already an offer.
+The party that submitted this bid has a number one position.

-Please note: this is only if it was a serious bid and this is also recognized by the selling broker.
-For you, this means that if you want the property, you can make a one-off bid.
-Whatever it does.
+Please note that this is only if it was a serious offer and acknowledged so by the selling broker.
+For you, this means that if you want the property, you can make a one-time final offer.
+Whatever does.

-A few other viewers also make an ultimate offer.
+A few more viewers are also making final bids.
 The selling broker will now discuss all bids with his client (the seller).
-The first bidder then receives a final sales proposal.
-If he accepts this, he has bought the property.
-If he does not respond to this, the seller is free to choose one of the other bidders to sell his property.
+Then the first bidder receives a final offer of sale.
+If he accepts it, then he has bought the property.
+If he does not respond, the seller is free to choose 1 of the other bidders to sell his property to.

 The big difference with the Amsterdam bidding system is:

-- In the Amsterdam bidding system, the buyer makes a final purchase proposal to the seller in the last round.
-With the Haarlem bidding system, the seller makes a final sale proposal to the prospective buyer.
+- In the Amsterdam bidding system, in the last round the buyer makes an ultimate purchase proposal to the seller.
+In the Haarlem bidding system, the seller makes a final sale proposal to the prospective buyer.